ES_FoodWasteBanner.webp

 4. Recovery Through Energy

 Some food, however, might not be suitable for composting.
-This could be due to their chemical composition or due to biological or chemical contamination in the food.
+This could be due to their chemical composition or biological or chemical contamination in the food.
 At this stage, food can be converted into energy through anaerobic digestion, where microorganisms transform the waste to create biofuel such as biogas.1

 Biogas plant and farm